 All instructions must be left in the possession of the user for safekeeping.
-If at all possible, show the customer how to light and control the appliance and how to remove and replace the glass facia.
+Show the customer how to light and control the fire.
+If at all possible, show the customer how to remove and replace the surround assembly and glass door assembly.